-The community health nurses at school clinics are experienced at helping children who are worried or afraid.
-Please contact your local health centre if your child has medical problems, is very frightened about getting needles, or has ever fainted or been light headed while getting shots.
-It may be preferrable to give the vaccines at the health centre instead of the school.
+The community health nurses at school clinics can help children who are worried or afraid.
+Please contact the local health centre if your child has medical problems, is very frightened about getting needles, or has ever fainted or been lightheaded while getting shots.
 The contact information is in the back of this booklet.

 We will work out a plan to support your child.
-On the next page you'll find some tips for helping your child get ready to receive vaccines.
+Below you'll find some tips for helping your child get ready to receive vaccines.
 Please do not give your child any medicine to relieve anxiety about getting vaccines.